jimmygian/weather-dashboard/README.md

 # Weather Dashboard

-This repository contains a front-end web application that serves as a weather dashboard.
+This repository contains a full-stalk web application created using Express.js/Node/Heroku, that serves as a weather dashboard.
 Users can search for a city, and the application provides the current temperature, humidity, wind speed, as well as a 5-day weather forecast.
 The project utilizes APIs, asynchronous functions, and dynamically updates the UI to display real-time weather information.

 <img src="./assets/images/project-screenshot-1.png">

 ## Usage
-To explore the Weather Dashboard and check real-time weather information for your desired city, you need a free API key from https://openweathermap.org/.

-Once you gain access to an API key, you can:
+Visit the [site]([https://jimmygian.github.io/weather-dashboard/](https://weather-dashboard-jg-1be1030d3e2d.herokuapp.com/ ).
+Enter the name of a city and click submit to get a 5-day forecast.

+Alternatively:
-- Clone this repository and update the API key on script.js.
+- Clone this repository and update the API key on .env with an openweathermap API key.

-- Access the deployed application [here](https://jimmygian.github.io/weather-dashboard/) and paste the API key when prompted.
+- Run `npm start` to locally run the server, and visit localhost:3000.

 ## Motivations

+1. **Express.js/heroku:** The primary goal of this project was to create a full-stalk app that utilizes express.js, connects front with back end, and is deployed in heroku.

-1. **API Integration:** The primary goal of this project was to gain hands-on experience with API integration, particularly with the OpenWeatherMap API.
-The application fetches weather data based on user input, demonstrating proficiency in making API requests and handling responses.
+1. **API Integration:** The second goal of this project was to gain hands-on experience with API integration in a full-stalk application.
+The application fetches weather data based on user input server-side, and sends the data to the client-side, demonstrating proficiency in making API requests and handling responses.

 2. **Asynchronous JavaScript:** Asynchronous functions and the `fetch()` API are central to this project.
 The goal was to understand how to manage asynchronous operations effectively, ensuring a smooth user experience while waiting for API data.